hurault/FASE26/Experiments/README.md

 5. **Target class**
    - Class to predict: **0 or 1**.

-Result : the accuracies of a Random Forest (max_depth = k) and a nested (k, k)-DNF with k = 2 trained on the dataset.
+Result : the accuracies of a Random Forest (max_depth = k) and a nested (k, k)-DNF trained on the dataset.

 ## Replay the FASE 2026 paper results